 Growing up in St Lucia, Marland Yarde was unaware that rugby existed even after emigrating to London at the age of nine.
 It was an unknown concept at his primary school in Notting Hill but he was curious enough to watch England play Australia on television in the 2003 RWC final when he was 11.
 Three years later, he picked up the ball at Gunnersbury Boys Catholic School and realised he could run past everyone else.
 Marland said: “I instantly started playing for my school.
 Then I was picked for my county, London & South-East and the England U16 team.
 I think they liked my raw speed and saw the rest as a work in progress.”

-He began with one against both Ireland and Scotland in the 2011 U20 Six Nations Championship.
+Looking back, he had run in a try against both Ireland and Scotland in the 2011 U20 Six Nations Championship.
 A hat-trick followed against Scotland in the 2012 match at Firhill, Glasgow, followed by a touchdown against Wales.
 Marland then took his total in that tournament to five with one in the final game against Ireland at Adams Park.
 The opening match against Italy in the 2012 IRB Junior World Championship against Italy brought him two more touchdowns.

 Marland, who was born in Castries, also ran in a try on his competitive debut for the Exiles against Sale Sharks in the LV= Cup in November 2010 and his dual registration with London Welsh swiftly yielded two more tries for them in his initial two Championship matches.
 The first of his 40 Premiership appearances that produced 13 tries for Irish was for the full 80 minutes against Harlequins at Twickenham in September 2011.